 - Synthetic base oil elements are used to formulate this heavy-duty fuel oil.

 - Helps monitor piston deposits for increased engine efficiency at prolonged oil drain intervals1 (1 Shell Rotella T5 retains oil viscosity outside the OEM recommended drain interval; still observe the OEM’s recommended oil drain interval)

-- Compared to SAE 15W-40 oils, Triple Protection Plus technology protects against wear, deposits, and oil breakdown while also improving low-temperature flow.
+- Compared to SAE 15W-40 oils, Triple Protection Plus technology protects against wear, deposits, and oil breakdown while improving low-temperature flow.

 10w30s heat-resistant synthetic base oils have low volatility, excellent viscosity stability, and excellent oxidation resistance.
-Engines run longer between top-offs, giving you peace of mind that they will not crash due to oil starvation and can run reliably even under the most extreme circumstances.
+Engines run longer between top-offs, giving you peace of mind that they will not crash due to oil starvation and can run reliably even under extreme circumstances.

 At the end of this article, we can say that there are certainly so many facts that differentiate these engine oils.
 So, keep the points that make them different whenever you want to buy them.
-If you do not know how to choose the best engine oil, then read our differential points.
+If you do not know how to choose the best engine oil, read our differential points.